disler/multi-agent-postgres-data-analytics/README.md

 - **Conversation Flows** - The way agents communicate with each other.
 How you're agents communicate completely changes the way your application works.
 The conversation flow dictates which agent speaks, the order in which they speak, who they speak to and what they say.
 - **Orchestrator** - Manages a single agent team, their conversations and their output.
 Orchestrators contain different types of conversation flows.
 - **Instruments** - Instruments are the tools agents can use.
 Think of it like a front-end store.
 It contains state and functions that both agents and orchestrators can utilize throughout the lifecycle of the application.
 Agents and Orchestrators can consume and manipulate the state of instruments although typically, only agents update state.
 - **Decision Agents** - Agents that respond with concrete decisions which can dictate the flow of your applications.
+To build complex agentic systems you need agents to have the ability to make concrete decisions that then drive the flow of your application.
 - **Structured vs Unstructured Agents** - Structured agents are agents that respond with structured data.
 Unstructured agents are agents that respond with unstructured data.
 Structured agents are typically decision agents.